rhel-labs/instruqt/imagebuilder/03-blueprint/assignment.md

 Next we'll customize the blueprint.

 Add in the first package, `nodejs`, into the `Available packages` search bar.
 Once the filter has been applied, you should now see packages with `nodejs` included in their name.
+It might take a minute or two for packages to load.

 ![add nodejs](../assets/nodejs-select.png)